top of page

 Archeological Digs

 There have been four archaeological investigations of the site between 2005 and 2010.
 Conducted by the Southern Pacific Archaeological Research (SPAR) of the University of Otago, the excavations uncovered a wealth of information about the daily life of the Camp residents.
-The artefacts from these excavations are currently in storage at the University of Otago but will one day be returned to the Lawrence Chinese Camp for public display.
+The artefacts from these excavations are currently in storage at the University of Otago but will be returned to the Lawrence Chinese Camp for display in the up-coming museum.

 bottom of page